Campus Life Policies

 No University funds or monies from student organization accounts may be used to purchase alcoholic beverages without the prior authorization of the Vice President for Student Affairs.

-Student organizations may provide alcoholic beverages at University-sponsored events on and off campus according to the social event guidelines found here.
+Student organizations may provide alcoholic beverages at University-sponsored events on and off campus according to the social event guidelines.

-University- recognized Greek chapters may provide alcoholic beverages at events on their premises according to the Greek alcohol and social event guidelines found here.
+University- recognized Greek chapters may provide alcoholic beverages at events on their premises according to the Greek alcohol and social event guidelines.

-(The full Student Alcohol Policy is linked here (pdf).
+(The full Student Alcohol Policy is available to download as a PDF.
 It is reviewed annually by the Vice President for Student Affairs.)